amctechnology/SampleChannelApp/README.md

 ## Running Sample Channel App locally:

-* Open a terminal window and navigate inside the folder that contains the Sample Channel App and enter these commands.
+* Open a terminal window and navigate to the folder containg this project.

-* cd SampleChannelApp/
+* npm install (install dependencies)

-* ng serve -o
+* ng serve -o (start the project and open it)

-* The Sample Channel App will run on localhost:4200
+* A browser window should open at localhost:4200

 ## Creating the Applications in Studio

-* Open the creators studio (https://studio.contactcanvas.com) and navigate to the Edit Apps Section
+* Open the creators studio (https://studio-dev.contactcanvas.com) and navigate to the Edit Apps Section

-* Create a new app with the name “SampleChannelApp”
+* Create a new app with the name "SampleChannelApp"

-* Navigate to the configurations of the app you just created and enter the url configuration as (localhost:4200)
+* Navigate to the configurations of the app you just created and enter the url configuration as (http://localhost:4200)